hvkwak/my-rasterizer/README.md

 - GLM (OpenGL Mathematics library)

 ## Datasets
-3D point cloud datasets in `.ply` are compatible.
-Datasets are kept in `data`.
-This implementation is built based on the well-known public 3D point cloud datasets(ground truth `.ply` files) at `https://www.tanksandtemples.org/`.
+Compatible with 3D point cloud datasets in `.ply` format.
+Datasets are stored in the `data` directory.
+This implementation is tested with the well-known public 3D point cloud datasets (ground truth `.ply` files) from `https://www.tanksandtemples.org/`.

 ## Installation
 ```bash